 - Is it better to post your content on your Social Media sites instead?

-- Should you have your own blog, or use a Free blog such as Tumblr
+- Should you set up your own blog, or use a Free blog?

 - How frequently should you post new articles?